Are you feeling lost and unsure about what career path to take after completing 12th standard?

 Non-Technical Ground Duty AFCAT Qualification

-- Students must not have any backlog while applying for the AFCAT exam.
-Final-year students are also eligible to apply for the AFCAT exam.
+- Students must not have any backlog while applying for AFCAT exam.
+Final-year students are also eligible to apply for AFCAT exam.

-- Candidates must have passed the 12th class from a recognized board with 60% marks.
+- Students must have passed the 12th class from a recognized board with 60% marks.

 AFCAT Career Path: Required Skills